Lily Parr: Style of play

 At almost 5 foot 10 inches tall, Parr's strength was said to be one of her greatest assets.
 She was particularly noted for the power of her kicking, both in delivering from the left flank and shooting at goal.
 Teammate Joan Whalley said in an interview with Gail Newsham: "She had a kick like a mule.
 She was the only person I knew who could lift a dead ball, the old heavy leather ball, from the left-wing over to me on the right and nearly knock me out with the force of the shot..."

 The programme from a September 1923 fixture between Dick, Kerr's Ladies, and Stoke described Parr as "Big, fast and powerful, is tricky and can take corner kicks better than most men."
 It also noted that Parr "scores goals from extraordinary angles with a left-foot cross drive, which nearly breaks the net."

 Aggression was another feature of Parr's play.
 During Dick, Kerr's Ladies' 1922 tour to the USA, the Washington Post reported that "Miss Lily Parr, at outside left, put up an aggressive game registering two goals in seven tries she had at the net" following a 4–4 draw with Washington's top male club.
 In April 1921 Parr and Hilda Durbar of Stoke United were sent off for fighting in Dick, Kerr Ladies' fractious 2–0 win before 13,000 fans at The Old Recreation Ground.
 Parr was also praised for her overall technique and vision.
 Contemporary Scotland international footballer Bobby Walker described her as the "best natural timer of a football I have ever seen."

 Legacy

 Lily Parr Exhibition Trophy

 On 11 February 2007, Lou Hart from Camden LGBT Forum approached the London Lesbian Kickabouts team with a view to setting up a lesbian football event for Camden LGBT History month.
 The Lily Parr Exhibition Trophy was born and the Kickabouts played the Paris team Arc en Ciel (Rainbow), re-enacting the first match between the Dick, Kerr Ladies and the Paris ladies' team.
 The London Lesbian Kickabouts won 7–3.

 Statue

-In May 2019 it was announced that a statue of Parr would be unveiled at the National Football Museum in Manchester in June.
-This was done in June; it made Parr the first female footballer commemorated with a statue.
+In May 2019 it was announced that a statue of Parr, by sculptor Hannah Stewart, would be unveiled at the National Football Museum in Manchester in June.
+This was done in June; making Parr the first female footballer commemorated with a statue.

 Permanent Display at the National Football Museum, Manchester

 In July 2021 a new permanent display celebrating Parr's life and impact on the game was opened at The National Football Museum.

+In July 2023, Parr was featured in the New York Times Overlooked series obituaries on remarkable people whose deaths initially went unreported in newspaper.